fakeharahman/burger-app/README.md

+#Completed
 A basic commercial website to order a burger.
-Made with react.
-Hoping to complete it in a month.
+I'm using react and redux for this project.